Click here to learn about local plastic surgeons

 What is Juvederm?

-Juvederm is a gel implant that includes hyaluronic acid, a natural complex sugar that bolsters skin elasticity, providing a smooth and supple appearance.
-It is biocompatible, supplementing the body's natural hyaluronic acid, which age has depleted.
+Juvederm is an injectable filler that includes hyaluronic acid, a natural complex sugar that bolsters skin elasticity, providing a smooth and supple appearance.
+It is biocompatible, supplementing the body’s natural hyaluronic acid, which age has depleted.

 How Does Juvederm Work?